Master-Of-Code-Global/EmbeddableVoiceAssistant-Backend/README.md

 ```
 ### LUIS

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to:
+This bot has been created using [Bot Framework](https://dev.botframework.com).
+It shows how to:

 - Use [LUIS](https://www.luis.ai) to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs